dingalapadum/fundamentals/git/README.md

 # dicard local changes
 git checkout <file>

-# store content of the index to a commit:
+# store content of the index to a commit
 git commit
 # commit message
 # first line is the commit message